Advancing Stroke Risk Prediction Using a Multi-modal Foundation Model: Funding Statement and Acknowledgments

-This research has been conducted using the UK Biobank resource under application number 81959 and grants NHLBIR21HL156174, NHLBIK24HL136852, and K24HL136852.
-This project was supported by the grant \#2023-N-306 of the 1st Joint Call of the Swiss Data Science Center (SDSC) and the Strategic Focus Area “Personalized Health and Related Technologies (PHRT)” of the ETH Domain (Swiss Federal Institutes of Technology).
-N.D. is partially supported by the ETH AI Center postdoctoral fellowship.
-B.M., N.D., and E.D. acknowledge support of the Helmut-Horten-Foundation.
+This research has been conducted using the UK Biobank resource under application number 81959 and grants NHLBI R21HL156174, K24HL136852, R21HL167173.
+The project was supported by the grant \#2023-N-306 of the 1st Joint Call of the Swiss Data Science Center (SDSC) and the Strategic Focus Area “Personalized Health and Related Technologies (PHRT)” of the ETH Domain (Swiss Federal Institutes of Technology) and DataSpectrum4CVD and the grant from PHRT Project \#2022-812 / SDSC C22-15P.
+BM, ND, and EDLR acknowledge support of the Helmut-Horten-Foundation.